-A student should designate a Supervisory Committee chairperson (usually, but not always the same person as their Master's advisor) by the time they submit their Master's paper and constitute a full committee within a quarter after acceptance of their Master's paper.
-The Supervisory Committee shall consist of a chairperson chosen from the graduate faculty in Biological Anthropology, a Graduate School Representative (GSR) and from two to five other members.
-At least 50 percent of the full committee (excluding the GSR) must be from the Biological faculty.
-Because the core curriculum is considered minimum basic preparation for the discipline, a student should consult with their Supervisory Committees concerning additional preparation necessary for research in a specialized area.
+A student should designate a supervisory committee chairperson (usually, but not always the same person as their master’s advisor) by the time they submit their master’s paper, and constitute a full committee within a quarter after acceptance of their Master’s paper.
+The supervisory committee shall consist of a chairperson chosen from the graduate faculty in Biological Anthropology, a Graduate School Representative (GSR) and from two to five other members.
+At least 50 percent of the full committee (excluding the GSR) must be from the biological anthropology faculty.
+Because the core curriculum is considered minimum basic preparation for the discipline, a student should consult with their supervisory committee concerning additional preparation necessary for research in a specialized area.

-After completing the Master’s paper, the student subsequently presents a formal written proposal of original research to the Supervisory Committee.
-The Supervisory committee may require the student to complete one or more literature reviews as part of developing the dissertation proposal.
-Where appropriate, the proposal should be prepared in a form suitable for submission to a funding agency (e.g. NSF DDIG, Wenner-Gren Foundation, or Leaky Foundation).
+After completing the master’s paper, the student subsequently presents a formal written proposal of original research to the supervisory committee.
+The supervisory committee may require the student to complete one or more literature reviews as part of developing the dissertation proposal.
+Where appropriate, the proposal should be prepared in a form suitable for submission to a funding agency (e.g. NSF DDIG, Wenner-Gren Foundation, or Leakey Foundation).

 Usually, before the general examination, the candidate presents an overview of the proposed dissertation research in a colloquium to which all members of the Department of Anthropology are invited.
 The colloquium is usually held within one quarter of passing the general examination.

 General (Oral) Examination